nutanix-cloud-native/opendocs/docs/guides/openshift/install/assisted_installer/assisted.md

 10. Run the Terraform state list command to verify what resources have been created

     ``` bash
-    tf state list
+    terraform state list
     ```

     ``` { .bash .no-copy }
     # Sample output for the above command

-    data.nutanix_cluster.cluster            # < This is your existing Prism Element cluster
+    data.nutanix_cluster.cluster            # < This is your existing Prism cluster
-    data.nutanix_subnet.subnet              # < This is your existing Primary subnet
+    data.nutanix_subnet.subnet              # < This is your existing Prism network name
-    nutanix_image.RHCOS                     # < This is OCP Discovery ISO image
+    nutanix_image.RHCOS                     # < This is RHCOS ISO image
     nutanix_virtual_machine.RHCOS-master[0] # < This is master vm 1
     nutanix_virtual_machine.RHCOS-master[1] # < This is master vm 2
     nutanix_virtual_machine.RHCOS-master[2] # < This is master vm 3